dhis2/training-docs/content/design_for_data_use/tg_sharing.md

 ## Quick Guide

-1. Review the user role aggregate data entry, explain each of the sections within the user-interface when creating or editing a user role
-2. Review the specific authorities for the aggregate data capture role
-3. Discuss the aggregate authorities in more detail
-4. Log in to a user with the aggregate data capture role in the aggregate customization instance Username :
-Password : District1#
+1. Review the sharing presentation

+2. Log in as the HIV user and review what they have access to
+   1. HIV/District1#
+3. Log in as the EMIS user and review what they have access to
+   1. EMIS/District1#
+4. Log in as the all health programs user and review what they have access to
+   1. health_admin/District1#

 STOP - Perform Exercise 1

+7. Review data level sharing in maintenace by discussing user groups
-5. Create a new user and assign it to the aggregate data capture user role.
-Test the user
+8. Create a new user group
+9. Review the data sharing for category options

 STOP - Perform Exercise 2

-6. Create a new user role - aggregate data analysis
-7. Assign this user role to the user you have previously made and test the user
+10. Discuss the default settings when you create a new category options and justify public category options
+11. Review the sharing settings for the EMIS and HIV monthly data sets

 STOP - Perform Exercise 3

-8. Review the recap slide
-9. Have them perform the assignment

 ## Live Demo step by step